knita-io/knita/README.md

  </a>

 ### `Knit-ter` - `/ˈnɪ.tər/`
-# The Next Generation Build System
+# Build Code.
+Code Builds.
 </div>

 ## Overview

-Knita overhauls the traditional software build process by integrating build and continuous integration (CI) functionality into one cohesive platform.
+Knita overhauls the traditional software build process by combining build and continuous integration into one cohesive platform.

-Key advantages of Knita:

 * **Real Code**: Replace cumbersome CI YAML files with real code.
 Matrices are just for loops, conditions are just if statements, input/outputs are just variables etc.
 * **Local Builds**: Run and test builds entirely locally without the painful change-commit-wait cycle typical of traditional CI systems.